Dennis Alexio: Legal issues

-Alexio was charged with two counts of bank fraud in addition to failing to pay child support on July 1, 2003.
-On December 20, 2005, a federal magistrate ordered that he be detained and returned to California.
+On July 1, 2003, Alexio was charged with two counts of bank fraud in addition to failing to pay child support.
+On December 20, 2005, a federal magistrate ordered that he be detained and returned to California, where he failed to show for sentencing for failing to pay more than $34,000 in child support.

 On June 12, 2007, Alexio was arrested at his home in Aiea, Hawaii for failing to appear as a witness before a federal grand jury and on an outstanding federal warrant issued in San Francisco for bank fraud.
-A federal judge in West Virginia had issued a warrant for his arrest on April 20 when he failed to appear as summoned to testify in a fraud case.
+A federal judge in West Virginia had issued a warrant for his arrest on April 20, 2007 when he failed to appear as summoned to testify in a fraud case.

-Alexio was again arrested by federal agents at a coffee shop in Aiea, Hawaii on November 21, 2013, and his wife Anitalei was later arrested at their home.
+Alexio was again arrested by federal agents at a coffee shop in Aiea on November 21, 2013, and his wife Anitalei was later arrested at their home.
 The couple was charged with 36 counts of filing false tax claims, wire fraud and money laundering from December 2008 to August 2013.
 The federal government also accused him of sending false documents to obtain gold bars and coins worth hundreds of thousands of U.S. dollars.
 Both pleaded not guilty and were scheduled to stand trial on the charges in January 2014.

-On January 22, 2016, Alexio was found guilty on 28 counts, including tax fraud, theft and money laundering.
+During his trial, Alexio behaved erratically and used a sovereign citizen line of defense.
+The court eventually terminated his self-representation.
+On January 22, 2016, Alexio was found guilty on 28 counts, including tax fraud, theft, money laundering and using false and fictitious financial instruments.
 On April 27, 2017, Alexio was sentenced to 15 years in federal prison.
-He is serving his sentence at Federal Correctional Institution, Safford.
+He is serving his sentence at Federal Correctional Institution, Beaumont under BOP Inmate Number 93052-011 and is scheduled for release in 2027.